Leon Michał Przyłuski: Career as primate

 As a bishop, he advocated for representation of Polish national to the Prussian Government.
 In January 1846, the Prussian government forced him to make an announcement denouncing the Wielki Poland Uprising, but in March 1848, he stood at the head of the deputation to the Prussian King concerning the maintenance of the autonomy of the Grand Duchy of Poznań.
 He also corresponded with the authorities in Berlin at this time.
 He urged priests to support the opposition to the Division of the Grand Duchy.

 In 1857, he was the (first) honorary president of Poznań society of friends of Science.

 End of his primacy

 His support for the uprisings of the early 1860s caused the authorities to approach the Vatican in 1862 to seek the removal of Przyłuski as archbishop.
-In 1865, the pope decided to replace Przyłuski with Cardinal Przyłuskiego, but Przyłuski died before this became effective.
+In 1865, the Pope decided to create Przyłuski a cardinal, but Przyłuski died before this became effective.

 He died on 12 March 1865 in Poznań.
 He is buried in the Poznań Cathedral.
 His heart, according to his will and testament, is in the basement of the Cathedral of Gniezno.